-Operators are allowed to use accrued sick leave to care for their adult family member whose serious health condition or emergency condition requires the employee's personal supervision during his or her absence from work.
-Adult family members include: spouse, domestic partner, your parent (or person who stood in place of the parent) or parent of your spouse or domestic partner and your grandparent.
-Adult family members also include children who are eighteen years of age or older and incapable of self care because of a mental or physical disability.
+Operators are allowed to use accrued sick leave to care for family member whose serious health condition or emergency situation requires the employee's personal supervision during his or her absence from work.
+Family members include: children, regardless of age or dependency status, spouse, domestic partner, your parent (or person who stood in place of the parent) or parent of your spouse or domestic partner parent (or person who stood in place of a parent), grandparent, grandchild or sibling.

-The call-in procedure remains the same; however, you must inform the dispatcher that the absence from work is for sick adult.
-Sick leave medical verification procedures apply to sick adult leave.
+The call-in procedure remains the same; however, you must inform the dispatcher that the absence from work is for a sick family member.
+Sick leave verification procedures apply to sick family member leave.

-6.09 Doctor Appointments
+6.08 Doctor Appointments